C00kie-/squirrel.lu/README.md

 # Squirrel.lu

 ```
-def generate_prompt():
-    prompt = '''Hello!
+Hello!
 I am Cookie, welcome on this page.
 You will find here a couple of class-workshop material and publications on:
 - OSINT and MISP training's content
 - Hardware hacking RE and workshops
 - AI and Natural language Processing
 - Deeplearning
 - Research projects
 - Criminology
-- Also a couple of Unix tips and articles about cognition, how to train people and self-learning'''
+- Also a couple of Unix tips and articles about cognition, how to train people and self-learning
-    return prompt

 ```